 Considering spending your money on some soft play equipment for your home?
 Good idea.
-Whether you and the kids have gone back to your local soft play already, or perhaps you are holding back for the moment?
-Either way, having some soft play equipment at home makes for fun, convenient and most importantly safe play.
+Having some soft play equipment at home makes for fun, convenient and most importantly safe play.
 Not only will spending your money on this make your life a tad easier – we all know soft play equipment wears them out like mad! – but it saves a car journey and the price of a ticket.
 They will also get so much use out of it, whether it's in their nursery, bedroom, your living room or even if you drag it into the garden on a sunny day,

 Not just for fun, soft play equipment can help your little one grow and adapt to their surroundings, whether you are after a swing to help them learn to grip and sit straight, or a slide to conquer their fear of heights and encourage them to climb.
 Another reason to invest in soft play equipment?
 The products we've found and popped below will also look the part – and in some cases blend in – with your home.
 There's no brightly coloured kids stuff around here.
 You're welcome.

-Interested in buying one of the best climbing frames for outdoors?
+Interested in buying some of the best home gym equipment for your use too?
 See our dedicated guide for top picks.

-16 best soft play equipment buys for a playroom, nursery or your living room
+16 best soft play equipment buys for a playroom, nursery or living room

 1. A stylish grey ball pit for babies